muescha/andygrunwald.github.io/content/post/lesson-learned-from-running-a-meetup.md

 If you run a meetup or visit meetups on a regular basis, feel free to share your lessons learned in the comments.
 I would love to read them.

-## Typo?

-Found a bug in this article?
-Feel free to create a pull request at [*Lessons learned from running a local meetup*](https://github.com/andygrunwald/andygrunwald.github.io/blob/develop/content/post/lesson-learned-from-running-a-meetup.md) at github.